Last updated

 Click in the top right corner.

-Choose Import Data to import data from a CSV file, or Enter Data Manually to start with an empty table.
+Choose Import Data to , or Enter Data Manually to start with an empty table where you can add your own data later, or generate sample data automatically.

 In the panel that opens, give your table a and a